Giralaw/SSX-Simulations/README.md

 # SSX-Simulations
-SSX simulation work on Dedalus from Summer 2023 (and maybe after).
+SSX simulation work on Dedalus from Summer 2023.

 Also refer to Gary's files from Summer 2021 (https://github.com/garyang3/SSX-MHD-Gary)